Subsidiary vs. Branch Office in Russia - 2021 Guide

 - the share capital of a subsidiary company must be deposited within 4 months from the incorporation.

-The establishment of a subsidiary in Russia has many advantages, especially because it is not connected to the parent company when it comes to the activities it can undertake.
+The establishment of a subsidiary in Russia in 2021 has many advantages, especially because it is not connected to the parent company when it comes to the activities it can undertake.
 From this point of view, the parent company can decide if the subsidiary will complete the same activities as the foreign business or other activities.
 Also, the object of activity of a Russian subsidiary can be altered in time.

 Our Russian lawyers can offer more information on the characteristics of subsidiary companies.